-The University has taken a number of measures to ensure that the return to campus is as safe as possible for both students and staff.
-Since this spring, the University has extended cleaning of the facilities and there will be hygiene stations located on the premises.
-There will be plexiglass shields at all receptions and please, keep a distance no matter what reception you visit.
+The University has taken a number of measures to ensure that campus is as safe as possible for both students and staff when being here.
+The University has extended cleaning of the facilities and there are hygiene stations located on the premises.
+There are plexiglass shields at all receptions and please, keep a distance no matter what reception you visit.

 Student support both online and on campus

 Student Services and Student Support offer some drop-in hours online, so you can receive help without having to come to the front desk.
 You can also chat online with the student- and career counsellors, and at the Student Health Service.
 You can also book an appointment if you want to have a personal meeting, online or on site.
 Remember to keep your distance when you visit our various support services.